 If you are going to practice driving privately, you must first complete an introductory course (introduktionsutbildning) and have an approved instructor.
 If your instructor, that is, the person you are going to practice with, has not already completed the introductory course in the last five years, he or she must also do so.

-An instructor must be at least 24 years old and must have a driver's licence for the vehicle you are going to practice driving with.
-Consequently, a person who only has a B class licence cannot be an instructor for a person who is going to practice driving with, for example, a motorcycle or heavy truck.
+An instructor must be at least 24 years old and must hold a valid driver's licence for the same type of vehicle that you are going to practise driving.
+For example, if you are going to practise driving a car, the instructor must hold a B class licence.
+A person who only has a B class licence therefore cannot be an instructor for someone who is going to practise driving, for example, a motorcycle or a heavy truck.

 The supervisor must meet Transportstyrelsen's requirements in order to be approved.
 Among other things, this requires sufficient driving experience and that the driving licence has not been revoked to any significant extent in recent years.